tonyskidmore/terraform-azurerm-vmss/examples/admin_password/README.md

-# Azure Virtual Machines Scale Set
+# Azure Virtual Machine Scale Set

 Example of creating an Azure VMSS with instances configured with an administrator password as opposed to an SSH key pair